KQM-git/TCL/docs/evidence/equipment/artifacts.md

 * 4TF holders who trigger reactions while not on the field will not get the 1s CDR.

-### Frame Analysis of 4pc Thundering Fury and Electro-charged Interactions
+### Frame Analysis of 4-Piece Thundering Fury and Electro-Charged Interactions

 **By:** Doug\#8888, ayynish\#5408